claeusdev/duncandavidson.com/src/talks/wirtschaftstag2018.md

 My family and I are happy to be here.

-Microsoft sees startups as an important part of the global innovation engine.
+**Microsoft sees startups as an important part of the global innovation engine.**

-**Startups inspire us by pushing the envelope of what’s possible and building products that improve our personal and professional lives.** They are, quite literally, helping to shape the future.
-And, of course, this isn’t just high-minded idealism.
+Startups inspire us by pushing the envelope of what’s possible and building products that improve our personal and professional lives.
+They are, quite literally, helping to shape the future.
+And, this isn’t just high-minded idealism.
 Startups are building the most exciting applications that will run on the globally distributed computing platforms, of which Azure is one.

-The better startups do, the better we do.
+**The better startups do, the better we do.**

 After a few years of experimentation, we’ve identified a unique way in how we can help startups.
 As you know, Microsoft has a very mature sales organization that has contacts with a massive number of businesses on the planet.
 In addition to selling our products, we serve as a channel for independent software vendors to connect to our customers and to help sell other companies products is a core part of our efforts.

 Our Microsoft ScaleUp program provides business-to-business startups access to this channel.
 We’re helping qualified startups that have a product-market fit develop the skills they need to become partners for our channels and we lower the barriers for them to participate.

-It’s a win-win situation for all involved and a benefit that no other cloud vendor currently can provide.
+**It’s a win-win situation for everyone** and a benefit that no other cloud vendor currently can provide.

-We also host our ScaleUp program in eight global offices: Seattle, London, Berlin, Tel Aviv, Bangalore, Beijing, Shanghai, and Sydney.
+We host our ScaleUp program in eight global offices: Seattle, London, Berlin, Tel Aviv, Bangalore, Beijing, Shanghai, and Sydney.
 In our Berlin office, we work with startups from across Europe, including Portugal, France, Switzerland, the Netherlands, Finland, Austria, and of course, here in Germany.

-We host community spaces — we call them Reactors — in Seattle, San Francisco, New York, London, and Sydney.
+We also host community spaces — we call them Reactors — in Seattle, San Francisco, New York, London, and Sydney.
 In these spaces, we host meetups, hackathons, and more.
 Between our experiences with these community spaces and our ScaleUp program around the world, we’ve be able to build up a global perspective on the startup ecosystem around the world.

 When we established our program by opening spaces around the globe, we did so with the thesis that the differences in each region required an individualized approach.
 Moreover, that these differences would be so significant that there needed to be a very customized strategy for each area.

 I no longer believe that this thesis is correct.

-The fundamentals of how startups grow and develop are more common than not.
-Yes, there are essential differences in culture, financing, and go-to-market challenges.
+**The fundamentals of how startups grow and develop are more common than not.** Yes, there are essential differences in culture, financing, and go-to-market challenges.
 These do matter.

 For example, Silicon Valley has a great deal of acceptance for trying to go big on an idea and failing, and China has recently taken this acceptance to a new level.
 On the other hand, as you know, Europe typically favors a much more conservative approach that isn’t nearly as accepting of financial risk or the possibility of failure.